Pre-marriage Counseling

 Will a male pre marriage counselor take the side of the man?

-We try to never take sides, except for the side of the relationship.
+I try to never take sides, except for the side of the relationship.
 That said, many men have said they prefer to work with a male premarital counselor.

 Do you offer premarital counseling near me?